 Pathway to Institute

 Pathway to Institute is an auditioned, school-year musical theatre training program open to grades 5–12 in Issaquah and grades 4–8 in Everett.
 It is designed to give students the foundational training needed to thrive in the Institute program while also creating an inclusive and focused community.
-Pathway students take three consecutive sessions (fall, winter, spring) of acting, singing, and dance.
+Pathway students enroll for 24 weeks of acting, singing, and dance.

 Auditions and Placement

-All students who audition for the Institute are also considered for the Pathway program, which may be preferred by students newer to theatrical training or new to one or more foundational areas of study.
-We take time to give individual attention and focus on each student’s growth during the year, enabling students to track toward placement in the Institute.
+All students who audition for the Institute are also considered for the Pathway program, which is geared toward students newer to theatrical training or new to one or more foundational areas of study.
+We take time to give individual attention and focus to each student’s growth during the year, enabling students to track toward placement in the Institute.

 - Annually develop a rigorous curriculum to support individual student needs and learning goals, taught by expert instructors invested in the learning outcomes for each student

 - Facilitate student-driven goal achievement, enlisting students as active agents in their own development as artists and citizens

 - Provide foundational acting, singing, and dance training needed to thrive in the Institute program, as well as developing life and theatre skills in a focused, supportive, inclusive community